 Let’s talk detail.
 Firstly, we should say we know it’s totally frustrating when people don’t listen.
-When people make assumptions about what they think we need or when you need something very specific but are only offered a standard product.
+When people make assumptions about what they think they need or when you need something very specific but are only offered a standard product.
 We get it.
 We’re not going to do that.
 We’re not going to make assumptions about your disability and we’re not going to make assumptions about what type of house you need.

 Two people with the same disability can have very different needs, so our ambition is customised each home to the individual’s aspirations.
 When you design a home with us, your needs will be central to the conversation.
 It will be crucial to speak in detail to your OT and for our development team consider each and every item in your design.